Vyral/base-template/_drafts/what-does-a-decrease-in-affordability-mean-for-you.md

 {% include youtube.html %}

-Affordability has dropped since the beginning of the year.
-What does that mean if you are buying or selling in the Phoenix area?
+<center>Affordability has dropped since the beginning of the year.
+What does that mean if you are buying or selling in the Phoenix area?</center>

 Today I am going to talk what the recent decrease in affordability means for you and your real estate goals.